-The result of technical accounting from non-life insurance for 2018 was NOK -55 million.
-The result was NOK 74 million for 2017.
-The change from 2017 to 2018 is mainly due to higher resolution gains from previous claims years.
+The result of technical accounting from non-life insurance for 2019 was NOK -131 million.
+The result was NOK -55 million for 2018.

-The total risk result for KLP and KLP Bedriftspensjon AS for 2018 is NOK 960 million, against NOK 898 million in 2017.
-The risk result consists of the net result for longevity (the insured persons get older than expected, the payments go on longer than assumed), death (the survivors live longer than expected, the payments go on longer than assumed) and invalidity (more people than expected become incapacitated, invalidity pension payments will be higher than assumed).
+The total risk result for KLP and KLP Bedriftspensjon AS for 2019 is NOK 1,039 million, against NOK 963 million in 2018.
+The risk result consists of the net result for longevity (the insured persons get older than expected, the payments go on longer than assumed), death (the survivors live longer than expected, the payments go on longer than assumed) and disability (more people than expected become incapacitated, disability pension payments will be higher than assumed).
 The risk result is dominated by public-sector occupational pension provision, which is a defined-benefit scheme.
 This is shown in table 1 below.